Business Impact

 • Distribute monthly newsletters on privacy best practices and updates: Keep the team informed about new privacy regulations and internal policy changes.

-10. Privacy Policy and Communication
+10. Privacy policy and communication

 This one is simple.
 You don’t want your privacy policy to be outdated, causing miscommunication and confusion, right?
 So make it a habit to: